inmagik/contento/README.rst

 Contento
 ========

-**Contento** is an open source cms system for the web.
-It comes in two
+**Contento** is an open source cms system for the Django web framework.
-parts:

--  a features specification
--  an implementation for the Django web framework

 Why another CMS
 ---------------